XMadMax/CodeIgniter-MY_Model/README.md

 ###Creating relationships

-When you extend MY_Model, you can also setup relationships between the model and other models.
+When you extend SuperModel, you can also setup relationships between the model and other models.
 There are multiple ways of creating relations between tables:

 ####The right way